adamstallard/coinsensus/README.md

 This may be called once after a round is closed by the [proposal caller](#proposalcaller) set in the proposal that was selected with [near-consensus](#near-consensus).
 If there was no such proposal, calling this function has no effect.

 ## Proposals
 Proposals are created as smart contracts.
 They hold data that serve as instructions to update the main contract.
 Proposals are the subject of [votes](#vote), and to be enacted, participating voters must choose a proposal with [near consensus](#near-consensus).
+The exception to this is [adding new voters](#addvoters), which can be done with a [simple majority](#add_voters_majority)

 Proposals are executed with the [`RunProposal`](#runproposal) function of the main contract.
 Because this can be expensive, it's expected that a proposal will include the [calling address](#proposalcaller) in the [recipients](#recipients) with a fair ratio of new coins.